7 Best Video Hosting Solutions

 - Unlimited storage space – Upload an infinite number of videos, including 12-hour long masterpieces and 128GB files.

 - Built-in audience – YouTube isn’t just a place to host your videos—it’s also a social media platform.
 With over 2 billion monthly users, you can reach new customers organically without them even visiting your website.
-And if you want your videos exclusively on your site, you can make content unlisted or private.
+And if you want your videos exclusively on your site, you can make content unlisted or as a private video.

-- Take advantage of Google Analytics – Because Google owns YouTube, you can analyze how much traffic your site is getting based on how many users have clicked on links from your YouTube video.
+- Take advantage of Google Analytics – Because Google owns YouTube, you can leverage Google’s robust video analytics to measure how much traffic your site is getting based on how many users have clicked on links from your YouTube video.

 Because YouTube is a free service, you’ll have to put up with a few downsides, including:

 - Embedding limitations – There are only a handful of ways to display YouTube videos on your website, and all of them come with a watermark—which isn’t ideal for businesses.